 The decline in the number of field and crop workers comes from the quarterly Farm Labor Survey (FLS) administered by USDA.
-The Stephen Bronars, an economist with Edgeworth Economics, previously analyzed and produced these estimates for the PNAE report, "A Vanishing Breed: How the Decline in U.S. Farm Laborers Over the Last Decade has Hurt the U.S. Economy and Slowed Production on American Farms" published in 2015.
+15 Stephen Bronars, an economist with Edgeworth Economics, previously analyzed and produced these estimates for the PNAE report, "A Vanishing Breed: How the Decline in U.S. Farm Laborers Over the Last Decade has Hurt the U.S. Economy and Slowed Production on American Farms" published in 2015.
 Additional information on those calculations can be found in the methodology section of that paper.
-The survey of the paper of the paper of the paper of the paper.
+16